Hulu challenges cable with first original drama

 The new political documentary-style drama "Battleground" is set in Wisconsin and executive-produced by JD Walsh, Hagai Shaham and Marc Webb.
 It follows Hulu's first original documentary series Morgan Spurlock's "A Day In The Life."

-The majority of Hulu's programming to date has been licensed from its parent companies, News Corp (NWSA.O), Walt Disney Co (DIS.N) and Comcast Corp's (CMCSA.O) NBC Universal, as well as other program makers.
+The majority of Hulu's programming to date has been licensed from its parent companies, News Corp, Walt Disney Co and Comcast Corp's NBC Universal, as well as other program makers.

 Andy Forsell, Hulu's programming executive, said Spurlock's show had been a success based on data it collected on its audience, but he declined to reveal the program's view counts.